CHRISTIAN ALLIANCE FOR ORPHANS CORE PRINCIPLES

 God’s Heart and Ours.
 God is vested, deeply and personally, in the plight of orphaned and vulnerable children—and in all who are destitute and defenseless (Dt 10:18; Ps 10:14; Ps 68:5-6, Is 58:5-12).
 God calls His people to reflect His special love for these children in both word and deed (Is 1:17; Jms 1:27; Mt 25:40).

 Responsive Love.
-To act upon God’s call to care for orphans is not merely a matter of duty or reaction to need.
-It is first a response to the good news, the Gospel: that God, our loving Father, sought us, adopted us, and invites us to live as His sons and daughters (1 Jn 4:19; Eph 1:15; I Jn 3:1).
+To act upon God’s call to care for orphans is not merely a matter of duty, guilt or idealism.
+It is first a response to the good news, the Gospel: that God, our loving Father, sought us, adopted us, and invites us to live as His sons and daughters (Jn 1:12, Gal 4:6, Eph 1:15; I Jn 3:1).
 We love because He first loved us.
 (1 Jn 4:19)

 Well-Informed Action.
 Good intentions alone are insufficient.
 All care for children must be guided by both knowledge and wisdom (Prov 19:2; Phil 1:9-11).
 In our broken world, no solution will be without flaws.
 Yet our aim must always be to offer the excellent care we’d desire to give Jesus himself – informed by Scripture and the best available research, knowledge and proven practice.

 Commitment to the Whole Child.
 To meet only spiritual or only physical needs is incomplete (1 Jn 3:17; Jms 2:16; Mk 8:36).
 Christian love seeks to address both, just as Jesus always did.
 Nothing is of greater value than to know Jesus Christ and one’s identity as a child of God (Phil 3:8).
 Yet even a cup of water given to a thirsty child is of eternal worth (Mt 10:42).